SchoolOfCode/week-6-hackathon-fergus-g/PROJECT_PRESENTATION.md

 # Counter Strike: Code Katas

 Overview: An easy and a more challenging Kata thematically based on Counter Strike: Source 2 of 4 challenges are provided inside this repo.
+The purpose of this repo is for peers to be able to challenge themselves with katas

 For the other two challenges, please visit and download my teammates repo here:
 https://github.com/SchoolOfCode/week-6-hackathon-Hannalysis  -